IDEA Innovation Grants

 -

-No. The IDEA Innovation Grant seeks new initiatives that promote inclusion, capacity building, and community building.
-Therefore, IDEA Innovation Grant funding should not be requested for existing programs or initiatives.
+Only for the Accessibility Track.
+The IDEA Innovation Grant seeks and prioritizes new initiatives that promote inclusion, capacity building, and community building.
+IDEA Innovation Grant funding should not be requested for existing programs or initiatives.
+However, the Accessibility track allows submissions to make existing programs or resources with demonstrated large impact more accessible.

 -